tjhrulz/Monstercat-Suite/README.md

 ##Post 1.0
 * v1.1r - Support for dynamic color keyboards
-* v1.2r - Google play music (web) plugin? and Networking top processes plugin
+* v1.2r - Networking top processes plugin
 * v2.0r - Machine learning album art color selector, I'm kidding (Maybe)

+##When they are done
+* Plugin that will get music info form GPMDP, Soundnode, and potentially from supported websites when using chrome

 ###Small versionless future changes
 * Flag and pull based album art color system?
 (Will require me to find a way to do this)